-"(c) Prohibited Contributions. - While the General Assembly is in regular session:

-No limited contributor shall make or offer to make a contribution to a (1) 1 2 limited contributee 3 (2) No limited contributor shall make a contribution to any candidate, 4 officeholder, or political committee, directing or requesting that the 5 contribution be made in turn to a limited contributee.
-6 (3) No limited contributor shall transfer any amount of money or anything 7 of value to any entity, directing or requesting that the entity use what 8 was transferred to contribute to a limited contributee.
-9 (4) No limited contributee shall accept a contribution from a limited 10 contributor.
-No limited contributor shall solicit a contribution from any individual or 11 (5) 12 political committee on behalf of a limited contributee."
-This section becomes effective October 1, 1999, and applies to all 13 Section 6.(b) 14 contributions made, accepted, or solicited on or after that date. - REQUIRING MONTHLY REPORTS TO BOARDS OF ELECTIONS OF DEATHS 15 AND FELONY CONVICTIONS.
-16 Section 7.(a) G.S.
-163-82.14(b) reads as rewritten: 17 18 Death. - The Department of Health and Human Services, on or before the 19 fifteenth day of March, June, September, and December, every month, shall furnish free of 20 charge to each county board of elections a certified list of the names of deceased persons 21 who were residents of that county.
-The Department of Health and Human Services shall base each list upon information supplied by death certifications it received during the 22 23 preceding quarter. month.
-Upon the receipt of the certified list, the county board of 24 elections shall remove from its voter registration records any person the list shows to be dead.
-The county board need not send any notice to the address of the person so removed.
-25 Section 7.(b) G.S.
-163-82.14(c)(1) reads as rewritten: 26 27 "(1)Report of Conviction Within the State. - The clerk of superior court, on or before the fifteenth day of March, June, September, and December of 28 29 every year, month, shall report to the county board of elections of that 30 county the name, county of residence, and residence address if available, of each individual against whom a final judgment of 31 conviction of a felony has been entered in that county in the preceding 32 33 calendar quarter. month.
-Any county board of elections receiving such a report about an individual who is a resident of another county in this 34 35 State shall forward a copy of that report to the board of elections of that county as soon as possible."
-36 Section 7.(c) This section becomes effective January 1, 2000.
-37 38 - EXPANDING THE "RACE"CATEGORY ON THE VOTER REGISTRATION
+- "(c) Prohibited Contributions.
+While the General Assembly is in regular session: - (1) No limited contributor shall make or offer to make a contribution to a limited contributee. - (2) No limited contributor shall make a contribution to any candidate, officeholder, or political committee, directing or requesting that the contribution be made in turn to a limited contributee. - (3) No limited contributor shall transfer any amount of money or anything of value to any entity, directing or requesting that the entity use what was transferred to contribute to a limited contributee. - (4) No limited contributee shall accept a contribution from a limited contributor. - No limited contributor shall solicit a contribution from any individual or political committee on behalf of a limited contributee.
+This subdivision does not apply to a limited contributor soliciting a contribution on behalf of a political party executive committee if the solicitation is solely for a separate segregated fund kept by the political party limited to use for activities that are not candidate-specific, including generic voter registration and get-out-the-vote efforts, pollings, mailings, and other general activities and advertising that do not refer to a specific individual candidate."

+Section 6.(b) This section becomes effective October 1, 1999, and applies to all contributions made, accepted, or solicited on or after that date.

+- REQUIRING MONTHLY RÉPORTS TO BOARDS OF ELECTIONS OF DEATHS AND FELONY CONVICTIONS.

+Section 7.(a) G.S.
+163-82.14(b) reads as rewritten:

+"(b) Death. - The Department of Health and Human Services, on or before the fifteenth day of March, June, September, and December, Services shall furnish free of charge to each county board of elections a certified list of the State Board of Elections every month, in a format prescribed by the State Board of Elections, the names of deceased persons who were residents of that county. the State.
+The State Board of Elections shall distribute every month to each county board of elections the names on that list of deceased persons who were residents of that county.
+The Department of Health and Human Services shall base each list upon information supplied by death certifications it received during the preceding quarter. month.
+Upon the receipt of the certified list, the those names, each county board of elections shall remove from its voter registration records any person the list shows to be dead.
+The county board need not send any notice to the address of the person so removed."

+Section 7.(b) G.S.
+163-82.14(c)(1) reads as rewritten:

+"(1)Report of Conviction Within the State. - The clerk of superior court, on or before the fifteenth day of March, June, September, and December of every year, month, shall report to the county board of elections of that county the name, county of residence, and residence address if available, of each individual against whom a final judgment of conviction of a felony has been entered in that county in the preceding calendar quarter. month.
+Any county board of elections receiving such a report about an individual who is a resident of another county in this State shall forward a copy of that report to the board of elections of that county as soon as possible."

+Section 7.(c) This section becomes effective January 1, 2000.

+EXPANDING THÉ "RACE" CATEGORY ON THE VOTER REGISTRATION FORM.

 Section 8.(a) G.S.
-163-82.4 reads as rewritten:
+163-82.4(a) reads as rewritten:

-Information Requested of Applicant. - The form required by G.S.
-163-82.3(a)
+"(a) Information Requested of Applicant. - The form required by G.S.
+163-82.3(a) shall request the applicant's: